The Office of Graduate Admission issues, administers, and advises on all I-20s for incoming undergraduate and graduate students

 Accessing Your Electronic I-20

 All committed students must claim their NetID/email within one to three business days after certifying/paying any applicable commitment deposit.
 Once your NetID is activated, please log into your email at https://google.usc.edu with your @usc.edu email.
 If you have another USC email (e.g. @marshall.usc.edu, @lawmail.usc.edu, etc) you must use your standard @usc.edu email to retrieve your I-20.
+Students can access their I-20 through the shared link to their email, or through USC Google Apps by logging into Google Drive and clicking "Shared with me".

-International students enrolled online for Fall 2020:
+International students enrolled online for spring 2021:

 Please be assured that your SEVIS ID that you previously received will remain the same.
 Your SEVIS payment and any visa appointments that you have made do not need to be canceled or re-scheduled due to these changes.
 Should a visa appointment slot become available in the next week or two, please use your current I-20s SEVIS ID to make an appointment.
 You will need your updated, printed I-20 present at your visa appointment and will need your updated, printed I-20 when entering the U.S.